 Design & Connectivity

-Connectivity options include two HDMI 2.0 ports, a single DisplayPort 1.2 input, and a headphones jack.
-The monitor supports HDCP 2.2 meaning that you can watch copy-protected content from streaming services such as Netflix in the native 4K UHD resolution.
+Connectivity options include two HDMI 2.0 ports, a single DisplayPort 1.2 input, and a headphone jack.
+The monitor supports HDCP 2.2, meaning that you can watch copy-protected content from streaming services such as Netflix in the native 4K UHD resolution.

 Price & Similar Monitors

-The Philips 276E8VJSB price ranges from $260 to $280 which is a great value for the money.
+The Philips 276E8VJSB price ranges from $230 to $280, which is an excellent value for the money.

-If you can afford something a bit pricier, we recommend having a look at the LG 27UD58 and the LG 27UL500, both of which offer VESA mount compatibility as well as AMD FreeSync, and are available around $300-$350.
+If you can afford something a bit pricier, we recommend having a look at the ASUS VG289Q, which offers a fully ergonomic stand, AMD FreeSync, and wide color gamut for around $300.

-For more information and alternatives, visit our best 4K monitor buyer’s guide.
+For more information and possible choices, visit our best 4K monitor buyer’s guide.

 |Resolution||3840×2160 (Ultra HD)|